Let me start by saying: I’m so glad you’re here.

 My most recent major and life-defining choice was to divorce after 15 years of marriage.

 I chose to divorce from a place of resilience and self-care.
 I was not happy, we were not growing, and even with therapy we couldn’t find our way back to each other.
 While leaving was painful, because it affected my whole family, I trusted that in doing what I needed to do for me, my children would benefit.
 Like my other choices, this one opened up freedom and newness for what might come.
-I’ve realized that divorce is a spiritual journey.
+I’ve come to realize that divorce is a spiritual journey.
 Leaving was not just about letting him go and removing the burden of a marriage that weighed me down.
 It’s been about who I’m becoming, what I’m letting go of, how I’m taking a stand for myself, how I’m showing up for my children and sharing my truth with them, and how to have faith in what the future will bring.

 Today I express that I showed up in many of my choices as “taking a stand for myself,” but these are certainly not the descriptive words I’d have used in my younger days.
 Upon reflection, I observe that the key qualities I love about myself today were taking shape in a younger version of myself — my inner strength which allowed me to make choices without guidance or consultation, my fierce sense of independence, my keen focus on my self-care, and my ability to make gut-based decisions which stemmed from a deep trust and confidence in my inner knowing.